 If you’re a physically active individual who enjoys running or other high-impact activities, you’re also at risk of experiencing a stress fracture.
 At North Florida Foot & Ankle Specialists, Joshua Epstein, DPM, AACFAS, FACPM, and Sarina Epstein, DPM, AACFAS, boast years of experience diagnosing and treating stress fractures.
-To make an appointment at the office in Gainesville or Lake City, Florida, call or click the online booking feature today.
+To make an appointment at the office in Gainesville or Lake City, Florida, call today.

 A stress fracture is a small, hair-line crack in a bone.
 Often, they occur due to overuse from repetitive physical activities like running long distances or jumping up and down, but they can also occur due to an underlying condition that weakens your bones, like osteoporosis.